devleaks/followthegreens/docs/issues.md

 If the aircraft is changed or relocated after the session is started, pilot should cancel the previous session and restart a new one to take into account all changes.

+# FMC stop

+When FMC stops in a turn or at the end of a turn, it restarts at the same distance but on the edge (little jump).